khan202122/Uniswap-Chrome-Extension/README.md

 # Uniswap-Chrome-Extension
-An Ethereum DeFi Exchange in your Chrome Browser
+An Ethereum DeFi Exchange - Uniswap in your Chrome Browser